PavPavv/solve_problems/README.md

 - [Algorithms basic theory (ru)](https://github.com/PavPavv/MyJSCheatsheet/blob/master/js-code/algorithms/algorihms_ru.md)

-> Since 15th medium problem I have stopped solving in 4 languages 'cuz it's overwhelming.
-TS now is a JS with types, so no need to write ES5 manually if it is not a language specific tasks.
-Dart is a very interesting and much well-organized language than a JS or TS, but since Dart is not a web standard and being used mostly for high abstract mobile development, there is not much sense in learning and using it instead of JS or Java/Kotlin.
+> Since 15th medium problem I have stopped solving in 4 languages because it is overwhelming.
+TS now is a JS with types standard, so no need to write ES5 manually if it is not a language specific task.
+Dart is a very interesting and much well-organized language than a JS or TS, but since Dart is not a web standard and being used mostly for high abstract mobile development, there is not much sense in using it for web.
+So I write in TS and Python mostly.

 ## JS-specified problems